eleanor-park/CCCycle/README.md

 1. ```pnpm install```
 2. ```pnpm dev```
 Open the local URL printed by Vite, usually http://localhost:5173.
+<br><br><br>

-Note: We generated the initial code sketch by prompting Figma Make with our ideas, then edited the code manually to create the final result.
-Therefore, there are some Figma make folders / artifacts.
+_Note: We generated the initial code sketch by prompting Figma Make with our ideas, then edited the code manually to create the final result.
+Therefore, there are some Figma make folders / artifacts._